 Here’s what all you can do in Nainital in this charming weather:

 A trip to the hills is incomplete without a trek.
 Located in Pangot, Guano Hills have some spectacular trekking trails.
-The hills are colored in greens of oaks, bamboos, and deodars.
+The hills are colored in greens of oaks, bamboo, and deodars.
 If you are lucky, you might even spot rare species like Black-Chinned Babbler and Grey Woodpecker.
 There is no entry fee for the trek.
-How cool is that?!
+How cool is that?